digama0/mmj2/INSTALL.md

 You don't have to use the set.mm database with mmj2, but the mmj2 tutorial uses it, and many mmj2 users will want it.

 Install the database file set.mm.
-Its recommended place is `$HOME/set.mm/set.mm`.
+A common place is `$HOME/set.mm/set.mm` but it can be anywhere.
 You can do this with:

 ~~~~
 cd